Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 Tired of crowded Cancun and pricey Tulum?
 Mahahual on the Costa Maya is the calm, kid-friendly Caribbean that most families have not discovered yet.
 Heres how to plan it.

-Imagine a Caribbean beach town with sugar-white sand, a calm reef-protected swim zone, no resort towers in sight, and prices half what you would pay in Tulum.
-Now imagine that town has 1,500 residents, a pedestrian beachfront promenade, fresh coconut water vendors, and an offshore reef so good your kids can snorkel from the beach.
-That is Mahahual on Mexicos Costa Maya, and it is one of the best-kept family travel secrets on the entire Caribbean coast.
+Picture a Caribbean beach town with sugar-white sand, a calm reef-protected swim zone, no resort towers in sight, and prices half what you'd pay in Tulum.
+Now picture that town has 1,500 residents, a pedestrian beachfront promenade, fresh coconut water vendors, and an offshore reef so good your kids can snorkel from the beach.
+That's Mahahual on Mexico's Costa Maya.
+One of the best-kept family travel secrets on the entire Caribbean coast.
+Tía Rosa's old neighbor in Coyoacán retired down here, and the first time I visited I called my husband from a beach chair and said "we are doing this every February."

-This guide is for moms who have done Cancun, who liked Tulum but cannot afford it again, who want a slower, real-Mexico beach week with kids.
-Here is what to expect, where to stay, and what to skip.
+This guide is for moms who have done Cancún, who liked Tulum but can't afford it again, who want a slower, real-Mexico beach week with kids.
+What to expect.
+Where to stay.
+What to skip.

 Where Is Mahahual Anyway?

-Mahahual is on the Costa Maya, the southern stretch of Mexicos Caribbean coast in the state of Quintana Roo.
-It is roughly 3.5 hours south of Cancun by car, and 1.5 hours south of Tulum.
-The town sits on a long crescent of beach protected by the Mesoamerican Reef, the second-largest barrier reef in the world.
+Mahahual is on the Costa Maya, the southern stretch of Mexico's Caribbean coast in the state of Quintana Roo.
+Roughly 3.5 hours south of Cancún by car, 1.5 hours south of Tulum.
+The town sits on a long crescent of beach protected by the Mesoamerican Reef - the largest barrier reef in the Western Hemisphere and second-largest in the world after Australia's Great Barrier.

-The town has two parts: Mahahual proper (where everyone lives and most of the small hotels are) and the cruise ship port a few miles north.
-The cruise port brings 5,000 visitors on cruise days but they almost never come into the town itself, so the town remains quiet.
+The town has two parts: Mahahual proper, where everyone lives and most of the small hotels are, and the cruise ship port a few miles north.
+The cruise port brings 5,000 visitors on cruise days but they almost never come into the town itself, so the town stays quiet.
+Pure village energy.

 What Makes It Magic for Kids